Chapter 18:

 …What?

-The voice echoed through the darkness, firm yet distant.
-But no matter how much I tried, I couldn’t tell what it says.
+Something echoed through the darkness, firm yet distant.
+But no matter how much I tried, I couldn’t understand it.
 Was it real or just a fragment of my fading consciousness?
 As I started thinking my head felt like it was about to explode.

 It hurts.